 Also, as we talked about earlier, you can easily make the switch from suboxone to methadone if it’s found not to be working as effectively as you need it to.
 These are all great reasons for why suboxone treatment is better for some clients.

 What Makes Suboxone Less Effective for Some Clients?

 Even with all the advantages to suboxone, don’t be alarmed if your treatment center suggests methadone first.
-A heavy opiate habit can not be treated effectively with suboxone because it’s a partial opiate antagonist and has limited ability to block withdrawal symptoms.
-This means that it won’t provide the relief that is needed for heavy opiate users, and getting this relief is the most critical aspect in treating a heroin addiction.
+A heavy opiate habit cannot be treated effectively with suboxone because it’s a partial opiate antagonist and has limited ability to block withdrawal symptoms.
+This means that it won’t provide the relief that is needed for heavy opiate users, and getting this relief is the most critical aspect in treating heroin addiction.